Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 _\&lt;Explain in brief the data conversion plan._ _Provide full identifying information for the automated system, application, or situation for which the Data Conversion Plan applie __s._ _Describe_ _briefly_ _any assumptions__ , constraints_ _or_ _risks_ _regarding the data conversion effort._ _(Provide details in section 1.6)\&gt;_

-1.
-  1. 8.1Data Conversion Strategy
+8.1 Data Conversion Strategy

 _\&lt;Include the overall strategy for the Data Conversion.
 This includes how and when you will perform the conversion - the approach used to extract, transform and load data during the conversion process, the conversion schedule, and test plan for testing the converted data.\&gt;_

-1.
-  1. 8.2Data Conversion Preparation
+8.2 Data Conversion Preparation

 _\&lt;Provide details on any prerequisites necessary for the conversion.
 Discuss the backup strategy, restoration process in case the conversion fails.\&gt;_

-1.
-  1. 8.3Data Conversion Specifications
+8.3 Data Conversion Specifications

 | **Source** | **Source Data Element** | **Target** | **Target Data Element** | **Conversion Rules** | **Notes** |
 | --- | --- | --- | --- | --- | --- |
 | _\&lt;Source location\&gt;_ | _\&lt;Source Data Element Identifier \&gt;_ | _\&lt;Target location\&gt;_ | _\&lt;Target Data Element Identifier\&gt;_ | _\&lt;Describe rules for Data conversion\&gt;_ | _\&lt;Additional notes\&gt;_ |

-1. 9.References
+9. References

 _\&lt;__List all references to external material used as background information or knowledge for the FSD.
 Examples may include a compliancy website, Stanford website, etc\&gt;_

-1. 10.Open Issues
+10. Open Issues

 | **Issue ID** | **Issue** | **Raised By** | **Raised On** | **Solution/ Decision** | **Resolved By** | **Resolved On** | **Status** |
 | --- | --- | --- | --- | --- | --- | --- | --- |